top of page

 CactusCountry_cover_110823.jpg

-Selected as an Indies Introduce Winter/Spring 2024 title, this striking literary memoir of genderfluidity, class, masculinity, and the American Southwest captures the author’s experience coming of age in a Tucson, Arizona trailer park.
+Selected as an Indies Introduce Winter/Spring 2024 title and an Indie NEXT book, this striking literary memoir of genderfluidity, class, masculinity, and the American Southwest captures the author’s experience coming of age in a Tucson, Arizona trailer park.

 Newly arrived in the Sonoran Desert, eleven-year-old Zoë’s world is one of giant beetles, thundering javelinas, and gnarled paloverde trees.
 With the family’s move to Cactus Country RV Park, Zoë has been given a fresh start and a new, shorter haircut.
 Although Zoë doesn’t have the words to express it, he experiences life as a trans boy—and in Cactus Country, others begin to see him as a boy, too.
 Here, Zoë spends hot days chasing shade and freight trains with an ever-rotating pack of sunburned desert kids, and nights fending off his own questions about the body underneath his baggy clothes.